 Always make sure that the load in the vehicle is securely stowed.
-Otherwise objects can be thrown around inside the vehicle and cause personal injury or damage to the load or car.
+Otherwise objects can be thrown around inside the vehicle and cause personal injury or damage to the load or car. ■ The payload is the difference between the permitted gross vehicle weight (see identification plate ⇔ 199) and the EC kerb weight.

 To calculate the payload, enter the data for your vehicle in the Weights table at the front of this manual.